Gabweare/WHSTechNotes/journal.md

 I also used youtube which both helped and entertained me.
 Yes, I can connect technology to this class.
 I used multiple apps over the break, which counts as app functionality.
 # March 24, 2025
 Weekly Journal Prompt: I think by adding AI to NCAA's March Madness, it has oppertunities to increase excitment.
+Although it could predict who wins, it isn't always right.
+So fans can still choose their favorite players without worrying too much.

+AI doesn't affect how the viewer sees the game